onelogin/onelogin-aws-cli-assume-role/README.md

 - onelogin-aws-assume-role-cli.
 Command Line Interface version.
 - onelogin-aws-assume-role-jsp.
 An example web (JSP) version.

-If you want to get up and running quickly then we recommend using a precompiled distribution [onelogin-aws-cli.jar](https://github.com/onelogin/onelogin-aws-cli-assume-role/blob/master/onelogin-aws-assume-role-cli/dist/onelogin-aws-cli.jar) inside the `dist` folder.
+If you want to get up and running quickly then we recommend using a precompiled distribution [onelogin-aws-cli.jar](https://github.com/onelogin/onelogin-aws-cli-assume-role/blob/master/onelogin-aws-assume-role-cli/dist/onelogin-aws-cli.jar).
 Follow [those instructions](https://developers.onelogin.com/api-docs/1/samples/aws-cli).

 You can re-generate the jar by executing at the onelogin-aws-assume-role-cli folder the command:
 ```